plone/plone.app.contenttypes/docs/README.rst

 Custom content-types will not be touched by the migration plone.app.contenttypes and will continue to work as expected.

-Future versions of plone.app.contenttypes will have with a form that allows you to migrate old custom Archetypes-content to Dexterity (you'll have to create the Dexterity-types before) .
+Future versions of plone.app.contenttypes will have with a form that allows you to migrate old custom Archetypes-content to Dexterity (you'll still have to create the Dexterity-types before migrating).

-However if you'd like to migrate your content-types to Dexterity before this feature is completed you might want to have a look at the code of plone.app.contenttypes.migration.migration.NewsItemMigrator as a blueprint for a migration.
+If you want to migrate your custom types to Dexterity before this feature is completed you might want to have a look at the code of plone.app.contenttypes.migration.migration.NewsItemMigrator as a blueprint for a migration.

 Widgets